Bajío International Airport: Facilities

 The airport is located between the cities of León and Silao in Guanajuato, at an elevation of 1815 m above mean sea level.
 It has a single runway, designated as 13/31, with a length of 3500 m and an asphalt surface.
 The commercial aviation apron provides nine stands for receiving narrow-body aircraft.
 The general aviation apron offers stands for fixed-wing aircraft, in addition to heliports for private aviation.
 The airport also includes a cargo area called "Puerto Interior," which connects the airport with a freight rail and motor transportation hub.
 It is equipped to handle up to 26 flights per hour.

 The passenger terminal accommodates both arrivals and departures for domestic and international flights.
 The ground floor houses the arrivals area with customs and immigration facilities, the baggage claim area, and the departures section that includes a check-in area, a security checkpoint, and a departures concourse with gates 4-6 that provide direct access to the apron, enabling passengers to walk to their aircraft.
 From this departure concourse, access to the upper floor is available, which houses snack bars, souvenir shops, and gates 1 to 3, which are equipped with jet bridges for boarding.

 Bajío Airport currently lacks direct public transportation services, requiring travelers to use other transport options.
 The airport provides both short-term and long-term parking facilities.
 Car rental services are available on-site, with rental counters for Hertz, Budget, Veico, and City Car Rental located in the arrivals hall.

 For intercity bus travel, Primera Plus and Unebus offer services to various destinations including León, San Miguel de Allende, Silao, Guanajuato, Purísima del Rincón, and San Francisco del Rincón.
 From León, passengers can connect to various destinations across Mexico.
-Advanced bookings can be made through shuttle services listed on local tourist websites, such as Viva Aerobus, Primera Plus, and Unebus.
+Advanced bookings can be made through shuttle services listed on local tourist websites, such as Viva, Primera Plus, and Unebus.